Links on SoundGuys may earn us a commission. Learn more.

 JBL claims that the Xtreme 3 can last up to 15 hours on a fully charged battery.
 This speaker is power-hungry during charging, and as such it requires the USB-C adapter included in the box.
 This is a welcome upgrade from the proprietary port found on the Xtreme 2.
 It also means you can use the two USB ports (one Type C and one Type A) to charge your phone or other devices while listening to music.
 You can even leave the speaker plugged in, attach another device to the USB Type-A port to charge, and listen to music all at once.

-Our standard battery test uses music played back continuously with a 75dB (SPL) maximum output level measured 1 meter from the front of the speaker.
-The JBL Xtreme 3 lasted 19 hours and 38 minutes, beating the manufacturer’s estimate.
+Our standard battery test uses music played back continuously with a 75dB(SPL) maximum output level measured 1 meter from the front of the speaker.
+The JBL Xtreme 3 lasted 19 hours, 38 minutes, beating the manufacturer’s estimate.
 That means this speaker will keep playing all through your parties and camping sessions while you remain worry-free, too.

 How does the JBL Xtreme 3 sound?